 Set on 432 acres and surrounded by the Chequamegon National Forest, Camp Northwoods has the feel of the pristine wilderness, yet offers modern amenities for girls.

 Older girls especially love Northwoods because of the progression to advanced wilderness adventures.
-Northwoods is also the main camp where our future leaders begin their service as Counselors-in-Training, and girls can progress through more advanced leadership training as they grow.
+Camp Northwoods is also the main camp where our future leaders begin their service as Counselors-in-Training (CIT), and girls can progress through more advanced leadership training as they grow.
 Additionally, girls can discover their love of horses at Camp Northwoods, and experienced equestrians can go on longer rides in the Chequamegon National Forest.

 - Horseback Riding